 There will be two sets of exams this semester.
-The first portion of each exam will be a timed "in-class" exam during a Friday class period that will cover your understanding of the conceptual basis of statistics.
-The in-class exams will be open-note but closed-classmate.
+The first portion of each exam will be an in-class exam during a Friday class period that will cover your understanding of the conceptual basis of statistics.
+The in-class exams will be closed-book and closed-note.
 They will not require computations or the use of any software to analyze data.
 Following each of these exams, you will be given a take-home exam.
 The take-home exam will ask you to demonstrate your mastery of the concepts you have learned by analyzing new sets of data using the software and tools we have studied.
-You are free to discuss the content and concepts of the take-home exams with your classmates, but you must do your own work and the answers you submit must be your own.
+Like the homework, you are welcome to discuss the take-home exams with your classmates, but you must do your own work and the answers you submit must be your own.
 Each exam will focus primarily on the new material learned since the previous exam, but questions about older material may be included as well.
-There will not be a final examination for this class.